alxtsg/Album/README.md

 The following will be created in the specified directory:

-* `index.html`: The journey report as an HTML document for further editing.
+* `index.html`: The generated webpage.
 * `thumbnails`: The directory contains thumbnails of the photos.
 Each photo is resized so that the image dimension is 1280 pixels (width) by 720 pixels (height) at maximum.

 ## Examples ##

-Assume there is directory `/path/to/travel-20170101` contains photos in JPEG format with EXIF data:
+Assume there is directory `/path/to/album-20170101` contains photos in JPEG format with EXIF data:

-    node index.js /path/to/travel-20170101
+    node index.js /path/to/album-20170101

-The generated journey report `index.html` and thumbnails directory `thumbnails` can be found in the directory.
+The generated webpage `index.html` and thumbnails directory `thumbnails` can be found in the directory.

 ## License ##